markdohle/week-18/README.md

 ### Video 18.3 Context Basics

+Context allows you to share values by making the data global to the application.
+This means you don't have to pass data through each level of the component tree.
+It makes component reuse more difficult, so it is not always the best choice.
+It should only be used when data needs to be used by many components at different nested levels.

 Extend the functionality of the SPA by adding a shared context for all the components with the index.js file.

 Shared Context: Variable in the index.js that is shared by the other child components.